 I remember the first day Rosie came to our house.
 I had been doing some research on different breeds to figure out which ones I was going to add to our backyard flock.
-I was so excited to have a wider color variety wandering around the yard, but wanted to make sure I was getting a breed that was a good egg layer yet docile and hearty.
-The Lavender Orpington was of my top picks.
+I was so excited to have a wider variety of colors wandering around the yard, but I wanted to ensure I was getting a breed that was a good egg layer yet docile and hearty.
+The Lavender Orpington was one of my top picks.

 I found this awesome chart over at the Happy Chicken Coop to give us a good overall snapshot of this breed.

 Orpingtons are a standard breed although this color is not recognized

 Need plenty of shade and water during the summer months

 Eggs Per Year

 Femail: 128 oz (8 lbs.)